rszmacinski/native-apps-api-orchestration/docs/poll.md

 poll
 ----
-  Request for outcome to the Startup service.
-A call to startup MUST have been performed first.
-This service should be invoked every 2 seconds to verify the outcome of the Startup service call.
+  Request for result to the Startup service.
+A call to startup must have been performed first before the poll service is invoked.
+This service should be invoked every 2-3 seconds to verify the outcome of the Startup service call.

 * **URL**